This section describes some strategies for cancelling or withdrawing from a car sale contract.

 - any finance contract that was entered into for purchase of the car is cancelled; and

-- any An interest in or power over property to secure payment of a debt or obligation, generally in the form of a mortgage, charge or lien. the lender has in the car that relates to such finance is cancelled.
+- any security interest the lender has in the car that relates to such finance is cancelled.

 If you already have the car, you must return it to the car trader.
 If, due to a defect beyond your control, the car is unroadworthy or cannot be driven, you must let the car trader collect the car.
-You are liable for any damage (other than fair wear and tear) that occurs to the car while it is in your (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property..
+You are liable for any damage (other than fair wear and tear) that occurs to the car while it is in your possession.

 2 Motor Car Traders Act (ss 45, 88B)